ERP for SMEs in 2025: ERPNext vs Odoo vs SAP – Which One Should You Choose?

 – High dependency on certified consultants.

-– Hidden costs: licensing, maintenance, support, and customization.
+– Hidden costs: licensing, maintenance, support, and customisation.

 Odoo: The Modular Middle Ground